hdorgeval/reporter-issue/README.md

 ## This repo reproduces an issue with testcafe-reporter-cucumber-json

-This issue is not specific to this specific reporter, but to any TestCafé reporter.
+This issue is not specific to this reporter, but to any TestCafé reporter.

 ## After cloning the repo